enonic/old-xp-doc/doc/developer/ssjs/global-objects.rst

     :language: javascript

 If the path is relative then it will start looking for the file from the local directory.
-If the file is not found there, it will start looking from the `site/lib` directory.
+If the file is not found there, it will start scanning in parent directories that have a /lib folder until it reaches the resources/ folder.
 The file extension .js is not required.

 Exports
 -------

-The globally available ``exports`` keyword is used to expose funtionality from a given Javascript file (controllers, libraries etc).
+The globally available ``exports`` keyword is used to expose functionality from a given JavaScript file (controllers, libraries etc).
 This is part of the require.js spec.

-Simply use the ``exports`` keyword to expose functionality from any javascript file.
+Simply use the ``exports`` keyword to expose functionality from any JavaScript file.